 13 of 19

 The Arizona Biltmore is a favorite with lovers of Frank Lloyd Wright, the legendary architect who spent a lot of time in this area.
-The hotel was designed by one of his students, and very much evokes his timeless esthetic.
-The spa is smaller and older than many of the resort spas in Promoting the art of wellness, this spa offers a blend of all-natural approaches throughout each service.
-Relaxing skin treatments, hair and makeup services are also available.
+The hotel was designed by one of his students and very much evokes his timeless esthetic.
+Promoting the art of wellness, this spa offers a blend of all-natural approaches throughout each service.
+Relaxing skin treatments, hair, and makeup services are also available.
 Complimentary fruit and tea are offered to all guests as well.
 Before or after your spa experience, discover the tranquil outdoor retreat areas located on the Biltmore Spa complex.
-Arizona Biltmore Spa 2400 East Missouri Ave.
-Phoenix, AZ.
-Type: resort spa.

 14 of 19

 Located at the Sheraton Wild Horse Pass Resort in Chandler, the Aji Spa is a leader in Native American healing treatments.
 Experience ancient healing traditions through a therapeutic native herbs cleansing wrap or partake in Pima meditation.
 Rejuvenating treatments followed by peaceful horseback rides make this one of the best and most unique spa experiences in the Phoenix area.
 The Aji Cafe offers a light lunch menu, and you can purchase the spa's signature product line, Indigenous, on-site.

 15 of 19

 Nestled at the foot of Pinnacle Peak, Four Seasons Resort Scottsdale is known for its golfing.
 But there are many other ways to spend time outside, including guided interpretative hikes for all levels introduce visitors to desert flora and fauna.
 Flowers abound in early spring, and you can sign up for the sunset hike up the Peak to view the desert landscape at its very best.